ludwit/sphinx-for-IoT/README.md

 #### Abstract
 *Anonymisation in the low-end IoT is an overlooked topic.
-Therefore, in my thesis I presents a design of the Sphinx protocol used in anonymous mix networks for con strained devices.
-Following this design, an implementation of Sphinx on the embedded operating system RIOT is evaluated.
+Therefore, in my thesis I presented a design of the Sphinx protocol used in anonymous mix networks for constrained devices.
+Following this design, an implementation of Sphinx on the embedded operating system RIOT was evaluated.
 The evaluation considers memory usage, runtime analysis and network performance.
 The results show that end-to-end anonymisation is possible for the low-end IoT but at a high cost in terms of network throughput.
 In particular, the importance of hardware-accelerated cryptography is highlighted to improve the runtime of the protocol operation.
-Lastly, my thesis points to the need for further research into the reasons for the high network losses observed.*
+Lastly, my thesis pointed to the need for further research into the reasons for the high network losses observed.*

 ## Motivation